seastan/lotr-lcg-set-generator/README.md

 - `card name` - all copies of a card with a particular name.
 For example: `Shores of Anduin`.
 - `card GUID` - all copies of a card with a particular GUID.
 For example: `de8c3087-3a5d-424c-b137-fb548beb659e`.

+You can filter by an empty value.
+For example: `Sphere:` (all non-Nightmare cards).

 You can combine several filters with `&`.
 For example: `[The Aldburg Plot] & Trait:Suspicious` means all cards with `Suspicious` trait from `The Aldburg Plot` encounter set.